Appearance & Reality > The Lord Jesus Christ > Truly rich

 Laying aside for various needs

-Besides providing for our future needs and those of our family, it is also proper to make provision for the needs of other believers.
-Paul encouraged believers to do so in 1 Corinthians 16:1-2.
+Besides providing for our personal needs and those of our family, it is also proper to make provision for the needs of other believers.
+In 1 Corinthians 16:1-2, we see Paul encouraging believers to do this.

 1 Corinthians 16:1-2